-In Figure 4-2 on page 80, VLAN 2 is shared by application switch A and GbE Switch Module B on ports 8 and 17 respectively.
-Application Switch A identifies VLAN 2 in Spanning Tree group 2 and GbE Switch Module B identifies VLAN 2 in Spanning Tree group 1.
-Spanning Tree group is switch-centric-it is used to identify the VLANs participating in the Spanning Tree groups.
-The Spanning Tree group ID is not transmitted in the BPDU.
+In Figure 4-2 on page 84, VLAN 2 is shared by application switch A and GbE Switch Module B on ports 8 and 17 respectively.
+Application Switch A identifies VLAN 2 in Spanning Tree Group 2 and GbE Switch Module B identifies VLAN 2 in Spanning Tree Group is switch-centric-it is used to identify the VLANs participating in the Spanning Tree Groups.
+The Spanning Tree Group ID is not transmitted in the BPDU.
 Each Spanning Tree decision is based on the configuration of that switch.